 Another rush of cold smacked the top of her head, like a watery fist had come down from the heavens.
 The freezing sting seeped into her nose.
 She spat onto the floor and noticed that some of the women near her had moved back—but otherwise, the torrent continued.

-One after another, they poured the contents of their vessels upon her until her vision had grown watery and unclear, until her muscles were so chilled to their core that she couldn’t move.
+One after another, they poured the contents of their vessels upon her until her vision had grown watery and unclear, until her muscles were so shocked that she couldn’t move.

 “Goda!” she cried one last time in desperation.